wxMaxima-developers/wxmaxima/info/wxmaxima.md

 )$
 ~~~

-For those more familiar with `plot` than with `draw` there is a second set of functions:
+For those more familiar with `plot` than with `draw`, there is a second set of functions:

 * `with_slider` and
 * `wxanimate`.

 Normally the animations are played back or exported with the frame rate chosen in the configuration of _wxMaxima_.
-To set the speed an individual animation is played back the variable `wxanimate_framerate` can be used:
+To set the speed at an individual animation is played back the variable `wxanimate_framerate` can be used:

 ~~~maxima
 wxanimate(a, 10,
     sin(a*x), [x,-5,5]), wxanimate_framerate=6$
 ~~~

-The animation functions use _Maxima_'s `makelist` command and therefore shares the pitfall that the slider variable's value is substituted into the expression only if the variable is directly visible in the expression.
+The animation functions use _Maxima_'s `makelist` command and therefore share the pitfall that the slider variable's value is substituted into the expression only if the variable is directly visible in the expression.
 Therefore the following example will fail:

 ~~~maxima
 f:sin(a*x);